Gabriel Rojas (footballer, born 1999)

-Gabriel Ignacio Rojas Muñoz (born 9 March 1999) is a Chilean professional footballer who plays as a forward for Cobreloa.
+Gabriel Ignacio Rojas Muñoz (born 9 March 1999) is a Chilean professional footballer who plays as a forward for Segunda División Profesional de Chile club Concón National.

 Club career

 Rojas signed for Santiago Wanderers in 2012.
 After five years in the youth ranks, he made his senior debut during September 2017 in a Copa Chile win versus Iberia.
 A month later, Rojas appeared in league football for the first time when he was selected for the second half of a fixture with Colo-Colo on 15 October.
 In July 2019, Rojas agreed a loan deal with Segunda División team San Marcos.
 Seven appearances followed as they won promotion as champions.

 On second half 2022, he left Santiago Wanderers and joined Colchagua in the Segunda División Profesional de Chile.

 Rojas joined Cobreloa for the 2025 season.

 International career

 Internationally, Rojas played for Chile U16s and was also selected for U20 training in July 2017.

 At under-20 level, Rojas represented Chile in the 2018 South American Games, winning the gold medal.